 Lumbar Disc Herniation

-A disc herniation (bulge) occurs when the inner portion of the disc known as the “nucleus pulposus” herniates or travels through the disc wall known as the “annulus”.
+A disc herniation or 'slipped disc' occurs when the inner portion of the disc known as the “nucleus pulposus” herniates or travels through the disc wall known as the “annulus”.
 The herniation of lumbar (lower back) intervertebral discs can compress the spinal nerve root, ligaments or the spinal cord itself, often triggering the sensation and pain known as sciatica.
 The site and severity of the sciatic pain will generally depend on the degree and location of the herniation.

 Sacroiliac Joint Dysfunction